ParkWork5/ParkWork5.github.io/_posts/2024-05-06-BlackEnergy3.md

-Fontcache.dat when loaded will create DLLloader32_####.exe into the same directory and then runs itself.
+Fontcache.dat when ran will create DLLloader32_####.exe into the same directory and then run itself with DLLloader32.
 Where each # is a random alphanumeric character.
-This exe is a legitimate signed executable per VirusTotal.
+DLLloader32 is a legitimate signed executable per VirusTotal.
 Using x32 dbg I was not able to figure out how to see what fontcache.dat did when it was loaded by DLLloader32.
 I think I am suppose to dump memory from where fontcache.dat is loaded in but, not sure.

 ![DLLLLoader](/assets/images/01-BlackEnergy/DLLLExe.png)

+This was a quick analysis to see wht i could figure out.
+I did figure out how to do basic dynamic debugging which is very cool.

 # Credits:
 <a href="https://www.flaticon.com/free-icons/spreadsheet" title="spreadsheet icons">Spreadsheet icons created by Hopstarter – Flaticon</a>

 <a href="https://www.flaticon.com/free-icons/malware" title="malware icons">Malware icons created by Freepik - Flaticon</a>

+I did reference someone's blog throughout but, I forgot to save the url.